elmodaddyb/gerbera-integration/README.md

     * Do this when you want to point to new integration test code

 > **NOTE** Changing the `git commands` requires a rebuild of the containers.
-> See [docker-cleanup](docs/containers.md) script for more details on how to cleanup old containers.
+> See [gerbera cli](docs/containers.md) script for more details on how to cleanup old containers.